Find Relief with Non-Surgical Hemorrhoid & Rectal Treatments

 Papilla

 Very small cone-shaped injections.
-Found protruding from an encircling ring at the upper end of the anal canal, papillas are about half the size of a match-head and their presence is unknown and unfelt by the individual.
+Found protruding from an encircling ring at the upper end of the anal canal, papillae are about half the size of a match-head and their presence is unknown and unfelt by the individual.

 Often papillae become bruised, cut, torn, or otherwise injured by the passage of hard stool, or by the presence of some hard particle in the stool.
 They become inflamed, swollen, and very tender.
 Subsequent stool passages add to the irritation by rubbing or pushing against the inflamed papillae during passage.
 As the trouble continues, the papilla increases in size.
 After the acute inflammation subsides, the swelling remains and the papillae become tough and fibrous and may protrude upon bowel movement, needing to be tucked back into the rectum.
 One of the most common indications of an enlarged papillae is a vague, persistent feeling of uneasiness in the rectum.
-Other symptoms include: thick sticky discharge, sense of incomplete evacuation, discomfort when sitting.
+Other symptoms include: thick sticky discharge, sense of incomplete evacuation and discomfort when sitting.

 Prolapsus

 Prolapse is an enlarged and advanced case of chronic hemorrhoids.
-Partial prolapse is a folding down of this thickened ring within the rectum, It obstructs the free passage of stool and gives rise to many hemorrhoidal symptoms with particular emphasis upon the feeling of ’weight’ or ’pressure’.
+Partial prolapse is a folding down of this thickened ring within the rectum, it obstructs the free passage of stool and gives rise to many hemorrhoidal symptoms with particular emphasis upon the feeling of ’weight’ or ’pressure’.
 In complete prolapse, the swollen ring covered by the lining of the rectum protrudes to the outside through the anal orifice into puffy folds.
 It may or not bleed but certainly causes pain and discomfort.
 The patient may experience the feeling that the stool can be forced to just the opening and no further.

 Pruritus